-Overview On Windows, you can install instances of an Artix container server as a Windows service.
+On Windows, you can install instances of an Artix container server as a Windows service.
 By default, this means that the installed container will start up when your system restarts.

 This feature also enables you to manage the container using the Windows service controls.
+For example, you can start or stop a container using the Windows Control Panel, or Windows net commands, such as net stop ServiceName.

+Format of service names

+When a container is installed as a Windows service, the container name takes the following format in the Windows registry:

+ITArtixContainer ServiceName

+For example, if you call your service test_service, the name generated by the install command that appears in the registry is:

+ITArtixContainer test_service

+This name is stored under the following entry in the registry:

+HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services

-For example, you can start or stop a container using the Windows Control Panel, or Windows net commands, such as net stop ServiceName .
-Format of service names When a container is installed as a Windows service, the container name takes the following format in the Windows registry: ITArtixContainer ServiceName For example, if you call your service test_service, the name generated by the install command that appears in the registry is: ITArtixContainer test_service This name is stored under the following entry in the registry: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services Setting your environment variables Before installing the Artix container as a Windows service, you must ensure that your system environment variables have been set correctly, and that your machine has rebooted.
+Setting your environment variables

+Before installing the Artix container as a Windows service, you must ensure that your system environment variables have been set correctly, and that your machine has rebooted.
 These steps can be performed either when installing Artix, or at any time prior to installing the container as a Windows service.

 Your environment variables enable the container to find all the information it needs on restart.
 They must be set as follows:

-Environment Variable Setting

-IT_PRODUCT_DIR Your Artix installation directory (for example, c:\iona).
+Environment Variable Setting IT_PRODUCT_DIR Your Artix installation directory (for example, c:\artix).
 Note: This is needed only if your PATH specifies %IT_PRODUCT_DIR%, instead of the full path to any Artix directories.

-PATH Should include the following:

-Any C++ plug-ins that will be deployed by the container.

-• InstallDir\artix_version\cxx_java\bin.

-• The JRE libraries, JDKInstallDir \jre\bin

-and JDKInstallDir \jre\bin\server.

-CLASSPATH Should include the following:

-Any JAX-RPC plug-ins that will be deployed

-by the container.
-If the plug-in is packaged

-in a JAR, you must list the .jar file.
-If .class files are used, only the directory

-needs to be listed.

-• The Artix C++ runtime JAR,
+PATH Should include the following: Any C++ plug-ins that will be deployed by the container.
+ArtixInstallDir\bin.
+The JRE libraries, JDKInstallDir\jre\bin and JDKInstallDir\jre\bin\server.
+CLASSPATH Any JAX-RPC plug-ins that will be deployed by the container.
+If the plug-in is packaged in a JAR, you must list the .jar file.
+If .class files are used, only the directory needs to be listed.
+The Artix C++ runtime JAR, ArtixInstal1Dir\lib\artix-rt.jar ArtixInstal1Dir\etc Your JDK/JRE runtime JAR (for example, JDKInstal1Dir\jre\lib\rt.jar).

-InstallDir \artix version \cxx_java\lib\

-artix-rt.jar

-• InstallDir\etc and

-InstallDir\artix_version\cxx_java\etc.

-• Your JDK/JRE runtime JAR (for example,

-JDKInstallDir \jre\lib\rt.jar) .